phult/apify/README.md

 # Apify

-A RESTful API dynamic generator in order to help develpers to create RESTful API service lightly, quickly and flexible
+A RESTful API dynamic generator in order to help developers to create RESTful API service lightly, quickly and flexible

 ## Features